 Most packs from MindShift Gear come with an included rain cover, but not the Rotation series.
 I believe this is because the added complexities of the Rotation rain covers makes them too expensive to be included at the right price point.
 Unlike a regular one-piece rain cover, these covers come in two parts.
 One for the main body of the pack, and one for the belt pack.
 The cover retails for $29.99.

 The answer to the question “do you need it?” probably depends on where you live, or where you plan to take it.
 I remember taking my original V1 R180 pack to Cambodia in the rainy season, and boy did I ever need it on that trip!
-In fact I have already used the rain cover on this pack on a couple of occasions while shooting down in the ever rainy Pacific Northwest.
+In fact, I have already used the rain cover on this pack on a couple of occasions while shooting down in the ever rainy Pacific Northwest.
 So I’d personally always want a rain cover for my bags, but your opinion on this might vary if you live in a dryer climate.

 Flying With the Rotation Pro 50L+

 This bag is not advertised as carry-on compliant because in most cases, it isn’t.
 While it’s possible that it might squeeze into dimensional restrictions with some carriers on internal US flights, you’re not going to find any international flights that will welcome this particular bag.
-I was also unable to see any internal Canadian carriers that accepted bags with these dimensions : 13.8″W x 24″H x 11.8″D (35×61-81x30cm).
+I was also unable to see any internal Canadian carriers that accepted bags with these dimensions: 13.8″W x 24″H x 11.8″D (35×61-81x30cm).

 Having said that, I have flown with it on several occasions because as photographers, this is so often the game we play!
 Although I did not experience any issues when I flew with the bag, I did carry that uneasy feeling with me throughout the whole journey.
-At any moment perhaps I would hear the dreaded words “Excuse me Sir, could you just try and put that bag in the cage please?’.
+At any moment perhaps I would hear the dreaded words “Excuse me, Sir, could you just try and put that bag in the cage please?’.
 Or maybe even worse: “Can you just pop that on the scale for me Sir?”

 On the flights that I took, the bag was technically too tall and too thick to be compliant with the airline’s rules.
 Despite this, I was able to fit in into the overhead bins of a 737 without issue.
 In fact, I didn’t even have to put the bag horizontally and be that guy who takes up more than his fair share of the precious overhead space.

 Whenever I’m pushing the boundaries of carry-on regulations I always try to make the bag look as small as possible.
 For the Pro 50L+ pack, the first step is to completely remove the top pocket of the bag.
-After that I made sure that every cinch strap was tightened down, and I removed all items from the front and side pockets to try and minimize bulging.
+After that, I made sure that every cinch strap was tightened down, and I removed all items from the front and side pockets to try and minimize bulging.
 On most photo packs I would also remove the waist belt and put it in my checked duffel bag, but the belt is not removable on the Rotation packs because it needs to be very firmly attached to the rotating belt pack.

 You might wonder whether you could make the bag carry-on compliant by removing the belt pack and then perhaps carrying it as your personal item.
-I certainly had this thought myself, and although it doesn’t technically reduce the bag’s height (there’s an internal rigid frame), it would definitely be worth trying if you ever ran into any problems.
+I certainly had this thought myself, and although it doesn’t technically reduce the bag’s height (there’s an internal rigid frame), it would definitely be worth trying if you ever run into any problems.

 Although I have so far gotten away with it, my general feeling about flying with this bag is at some point it’s going to catch you out.
-It just looks a lot bulkier than some of my other bags (because it is), and I can’t shake the feeling that I only escaped unscathed because I wasn’t ever on a full flight.
+It just looks a lot bulkier than some of my other bags (because it is), and I can’t shake the feeling that I only escaped unscathed because I was never on a full flight.
 If you really want to fly with peace of mind, you might want to check out the smaller Rotation 34L.

 Compared to The Other Rotation Pack Sizes